11 Easy Ways to Save Money on Flights

 Look, I know layovers can be a bear.
-Who wants to sit around at an airport for hours, waiting for the awesome vacation to begin?
-Seriously, I get it.
-But, because nobody likes a layover, it can also mean saving money on airfare (especially on the cheapest days to fly).
+Who wants to sit around at an airport for hours, waiting for their awesome vacation to begin?
+But, since nobody else likes a layover either, it can also mean saving even more money on airfare.

-One of the best ways to get cheap flights is to earn miles through the airlines’ frequent flier programs.
+One of the best ways to get cheap flights is to earn miles through an airline’s frequent flyer program.
 Each time you fly, you’ll earn points or miles that can be redeemed for additional travel.
-Becoming a member could also earn you extra perks, like free checked bags, lounge access and more.
+Becoming a member could also earn you extra perks, like free checked bags, lounge access, and more.

-Frequent flier programs are best utilized by those who pay for their flights.
-Personally, I prefer to use credit card rewards, as I am able to rack up points faster.
-However, if you travel a lot (especially for work), be sure to join the program.
-Even if your job pays for the flight, you can earn the frequent flier miles under your own personal account.
+Even if your job pays for the flight, you can earn the frequent flyer miles under your own personal account.
 Now that is savvy traveling!

 Watch Out for Taxes